 Let's look at each of these steps in more detail below:

-Once you have your documents together you can submit your application.
-And, if possible, it can also be helpful to get an employee or contact at Facebook to refer you to the recruiting team internally.
+If possible, it can also be helpful to get an employee or contact at Facebook to refer you to the recruiting team internally.

 1.1.2 Recruiter phone screen